nnamon/ctf101-systems-2016/lessonplan.md

 There are sigils involved as well, registers are prefixed with % and constant numbers are prefixed with $.

+The three letter things like %rbp, %rax, %rdi are called registers.
+They can contain a 64 bit value.
+Some of these registers are general purpose and some have specific purposes.

+Here is a list of general purpose registers:

+1. Accumulator register (rax).
+Used in arithmetic operations.
+2. Counter register (rcx).
+Used in shift/rotate instructions and loops.
+3. Data register (rdx).
+Used in arithmetic operations and I/O operations.
+4. Base register (rbx).
+Used as a pointer to data
+5. Stack Pointer register (rsp).
+Pointer to the top of the stack.
+6. Stack Base Pointer register (rbp).
+Used to point to the base of the stack.
+7. Source Index register (rsi).
+Used as a pointer to a source in stream operations.
+8. Destination Index register (rdi).
+Used as a pointer to a destination in stream operations.

+And there also exists a register called the instruction pointer (or rip) that contains the address of the next instruction to be executed.
+This is an extremely important register we seek to exert control over.

 Now, contrast the above with something in Intel syntax:

 ```console